-One of the challenges facing someone when they first decide to start a blog is figuring out what to write about, whom to write for, and how to incoporate blogging into their daily routine.
-This is true for businesses that to decide to add a blog to their website as well.
+One of the challenges facing someone when they first decide to start a blog is figuring out what to write about, whom to write for, and how to incorporate blogging into their daily routine.
+This is true for businesses to decide to add a blog to their website as well.

 Coming up with a blog content strategy can make those challenges much easier.
-The first step involves asking yourself why you’re considering blogging to begin with.
+The first step involves asking yourself why you’re considering blogging, to begin with.
 Why blog?

 - Bringing local people and/or businesses to your shop or office

 - Increasing sales or generating leads for services you offer